AlexVanchov/JavaScriptWebGames/README.md

 # JavaScriptWebGames
-This is website with simple games with JS &amp; p5.com This game is like a Flappy Birds but better xD
+**This is website with simple games with JS &amp; p5.com**
+**This game is like a Flappy Birds but better xD**
+Link to the real demo site ---> https://alexvanchovrandomnums.github.io/JavaScriptWebGames/HomePage.html